Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Optomechanical master equation for many-body CQED

-For compactness, we have introduced $\eta_n= \Omega g_n^*/\Delta_\mathrm{a}$, scaling the scattering processes which mix laser and cavity photons, while $U_{nm} = g_{n}^*g_{m}/\Delta_\mathrm{a}$ is the amplitude of processes where a photon is scattered from cavity mode $m$ to cavity mode $n$ (``cross-talking").
-The operators $\hat{\Theta}$ depend on the positions of the atoms through the mode functions of the fields:
+For compactness, we have introduced $\eta_n= \Omega g_n^*/\Delta_\mathrm{a}$, scaling the scattering processes which mix pump and cavity photons, while $U_{nm} = g_{n}^*g_{m}/\Delta_\mathrm{a}$ is the amplitude of processes where a photon is scattered from cavity mode $m$ to cavity mode $n$ (``cross-talking").
+The operators $\hat{\Theta}$ depend on the positions of the particles through the mode functions of the fields:

 with $n,m=1,\dots,M$.
 Their specific form determines the density patterns that maximize the corresponding scattering processes.
+This form is valid also when each cavity mode is pumped by means of a multi-mode laser, each driving a different dipolar transition~\cite{Torggler:2017,Keller:2017}.
+In this case, the cross-talking terms $\hat{\Theta}_{nm}$ vanish.

-Within this description, spontaneous atomic decay now gives rise to an effective incoherent dynamics of the cavity photons and atomic motion, described by the superoperator
+Within this description, spontaneous atomic decay now gives rise to an effective incoherent dynamics of the cavity photons and atomic motion, described by the superoperator~\cite{Vitali:2006, Schuetz:2013}

 with $\hat{\bar\varrho}_j$ defined similarly to Eq.\ \eqref{eq:radiative_losses_superoperator}.
-Interestingly, incoherent scattering can also be enhanced or suppressed by interference between the laser and cavity fields, see Ref.\ \cite{Vitali:2006}.
+Interestingly, incoherent scattering can also be enhanced or suppressed by interference between the pump and cavity fields, see Ref.\ \cite{Vitali:2006}.
 In the following, we will discard the incoherent dynamics due to spontaneous emission by assuming $\gamma\ll |\Delta_\mathrm{a}|$, typically referred to as \textit{dispersive regime}.

 The optomechanical master equation, Eq.\ \eqref{eq:opto_master_equation}, is the model at the basis of most studies of cavity self-organization and cavity cooling.
 Despite the elimination of the internal degrees of freedom, the analysis of the dynamics often requires further assumptions.
-Among the various approaches used in the literature [see Fig.\ \ref{fig:1}(d)], a widely adopted one consists of performing a mean-field approximation of the cavity field amplitude, where quantum fluctuations are neglected~\cite{Domokos:2001,Domokos:2003}.
-This approximation is expected to hold for sufficiently large cavity fields, away from bistable points, and can be extended to include corrections due to cavity field fluctuations~\cite{Cormick:2012,Bezvershenko:2021, Tolle:2025}.
-However, it has limited predictive power in the regime where fluctuations dominate and atom-cavity correlations are important.
+Figure \ref{fig:1}(d) summarizes the various approaches used in the literature and the expected range of validity.
+A widely adopted approach consists of performing a mean-field approximation of the cavity fields amplitudes, where quantum fluctuations are neglected~\cite{Domokos:2001,Domokos:2003,Kongkhambut_2024}.
+This approximation is expected to hold for sufficiently large cavity fields, away from bistable points, and can be extended to include corrections due to cavity field fluctuations~\cite{Cormick:2012,Bezvershenko:2021,Tolle:2025}.
+However, it has limited predictive power in the regime where fluctuations dominate and atom-cavity correlations are important, such as at the phase transition where the particles self-organize in ordered Bragg gratings.